main getinvolved banner

 • Discounted or free admission to other participating historic sites in Baltimore

-• Free admission to Mount Clare for immediate family members of volunteers
+• Free admission to Mount Clare and other person

 • Access to the Mount Clare Museum House research library